-Library and Archives Canada's new preservation facility project involves the design, construction, financing, facility maintenance, and lifecycle of a new archival facility behind – and physically connected to – LAC’s existing Preservation Centre.
+Library and Archives Canada's Gatineau 2 Project involves the design, construction, financing, facility maintenance, and lifecycle of a new archival facility behind – and physically connected to – LAC’s existing Preservation Centre.
 The new facility is a specialized, flexible, and sustainable building, with objectives aligned to meet the Government of Canada’s priorities to invest in sustainable federal infrastructure and Canadian culture.

 At the leading edge of technology, the new state-of-the-art facility will be the world’s largest that is equipped with an automated storage and retrieval system for archival collections.
 The centre will provide 21,500 cubic metres, or the equivalent of about 8.5 Olympic swimming pools, of collection storage capacity in two highly controlled environments across six vaults

 It will also be the first Net Zero Carbon archival centre in the Americas.
 In addition to the new facility works, Plenary Properties Gatineau will be responsible for facility maintenance, lifecycle, energy retrofitting, and shelving optimization at the existing Preservation Centre.

 In order to protect the invaluable collection materials from flooding, the vaults are located well above grade, directly above program spaces and staff areas on the ground floor.

 The risk of water damage is further mitigated by the “buffer zone” surrounding the concrete vaults in the interior on all sides, as well as with roof drainage that draws rainwater away from the vault ceilings to prevent water accumulation.

 Inside the vaults, strict requirements for temperature and humidity serve to maximize the storage life of the collection.
 These environmental set points are achieved through individually dedicated mechanical systems, with backup capacity to provide continuous support in the event of a temporary outage.